hanwenzhang123/fullstack-note/03-note/README.md

 - convert HTML files on the server into a fully rendered HTML page for the client.
 - When a user makes a request to a webpage, the server prepares an HTML page by fetching user-specific data and sends it to the user’s machine over the internet.
 The browser then construes the content and displays the page.

-#### How to Share Components with Others?
-shared component architecture
--  how to develop components independently but avoid the overhead of too many repositories
--  how to version, publish and manage each component individually
--  how to help others discover and adopt the components

-build, distribute and collaborate over components to build multiple projects and applications
-- Bit + Bit.dev - develop, build and test individual components in the library in complete isolation - https://github.com/teambit/bit
-- When you update a single components, Bit “knows” which other components depend on it, and help you update all the component that are impacted by the update.
-- Lerna - manage multi-repository structure inside a single repository - https://github.com/lerna/lerna
-- Multiple packages - create new Git repo for every piece of code you want to reuse
-- A Single library package for many components - put a few dozen shared components in a single repo

 #### What is Micro-service Architecture?
 - focus on building individual services that do one thing and one thing well
 - splits large applications into much smaller pieces that exist independently of each other.